 - Another notable event for our community is the anniversary of Matthew Shepard’s murder on the 12th in 1998.

 - LGBTQ History Month is also celebrated in the UK, Hungary, Canada, Australia, Brazil, Ireland, Greenland, and the city of Berlin (the UK and Hungary celebrate in Feb, Berlin in June; not all are in October).

-For additional resources, the Equity and Inclusion site has readings, podcast, and other information that may be helpful to you.
+For additional resources, the Diversity, Equity & Inclusion site has readings, podcast, and other information that may be helpful to you.
 Additionally, the following digital resources that highlight current and historical LGBTQ Icons and LGBTQ Activism are noted below:

 Under the direction and leadership of Stephen Loveless, the Gender & Sexuality Resource Center (GSRC) has planned numerous events over the month including: